JetBrains/ring-ui/docs/development.md

 ### Contributing

-To add a new component, issue one of the following commands after changing to the `components` folder:
+To add a new component, issue one of the following commands after changing to the `components` directory:
   * For a plain ES6 component: `npm run component:es6`
   * For a ReactJS component: `npm run component:react`
   * For an AngularJS component: `npm run component:ng`